 Students in both tracks are encouraged to take the following: Television, Radio & Emerging Media 7716X, 7772X, 7726X, and 7728X.
 Students are also eligible to take as electives the following two television production courses: Television, Radio & Emerging Media 7730X and 7740G.
 Television, Radio & Emerging Media 7769X and 7796X will be available each semester.
 Students may take each of these courses only once during their program of study.
 Up to 6 credits may be taken outside the department with the approval of the graduate deputy chairperson or program advisor.
 Students must pass a written comprehensive examination.
 The examination will consist of questions in areas in which the student has taken courses during his/her course of study.
 Information about the comprehensive examination is in the section "Academic Regulations and Procedures."
-Honor Society the basis of achievement.
+Honor Society Alpha Epsilon Rho is a national honor society in radio and television.
+Members are selected from both undergraduate and graduate students on the basis of achievement.
 Courses Unless a prerequisite is specific, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
-TREM 7701X Introduction to Media Studies 45 hours: 3 credits Introduction to the literature of mass media scholarship, methods of inquiry, bibliographic skills, and topical issues in the field.
+TREM 7701X Introduction to Media Studies 45 hours; 3 credits Introduction to the literature of mass media scholarship, methods of inquiry, bibliographic skills, and topical issues in the field.
 To be taken in student's first semester.
 Prerequisite: permission of the deputy chairperson.